It’s that time of year again… the deadline for filing your annual tax return (May 1) is fast approaching.

 3 The 30% ruling

-The 30% ruling basically means 30% of your salary is tax free for a maximum of eight years.
+The 30% ruling basically means 30% of your salary is tax free for a maximum of five years [from 2019].
 In general to qualify you must have been living abroad – at least 150 kilometres from the Dutch border – when you were recruited.
 Your salary must also be more than €3,100 per month.
 You may need expert advice to find out if you qualify and to make sure your tax return is correctly filled in.

 4 Double taxation deduction